White Caapi Vine

 TRADITIONAL EFFECTS: Early on, ayahuasca gained a reputation for giving users telepathic powers, and a psychoactive alkaloid found to be present in the brew was named telepathine.
 This is now known to be the alkaloid harmine, also found in Peganum harmala (syrian rue).
 The alkaloids harmaline is also present in both B. caapi and syrian rue.
 The reports of the telepathic powers granted by these alkaloids has since been rejected by the scientific community, although legends still linger in some circles.
 When used alone, B. caapi produces mood-enhancing and sedative effects.
 In higher doses, the harmine in the plant can induce nausea, vomiting, and shivering (Ratsch 1998, 88).

-Information, statements and products on this website have not been evaluated by the FDA and are not intended to diagnose, mitigate, treat, cure, or prevent any disease or health condition.
-This product is NOT sold for human consumption.
-It is only being sold for research, education and/or incense burning purposes only.
+Information, statements and products on this website have no FDA evaluation and are not for diagnosing, mitigating, treating, curing, or preventing any disease or health condition.
+This product is NOT for human consumption.
+It is only for research, education and/or incense burning purposes only.
 If you purchase this item, you agree to not ingest it and accept all legal responsibility if you do.